bodik10/EulerSolving/README.md

 EulerSolving
 ============

-This is my solutions for Euler Problems (http://projecteuler.net).
+This is my Python3 solutions for Euler Problems (http://projecteuler.net).

 But beware!
-A solving I've been collecting here produce correct answers.
+A solving I've been collecting here produces correct answers.

 So if you want to solve problems by yourself just pass through :-)